Have you ever been truly blown away by an image of the night sky but always thought astrophotography was just too overwhelming to try?

 The wide angle will allow you to get more of that beautiful night sky in the shot, and the wide aperture means you can collect a lot more light in each shot.
-The Samyang 14mm f/2.8 is an old favourite in the astrophotography community, and it's fairly budget friendly as well!
+The Rokinon 14mm f/2.8 (also branded as Samyang depending on location) is an old favourite in the astrophotography community, and it’s fairly budget friendly as well!

-There are plenty of other options out there as well, but we'll save them for a different article.
+There are plenty of other options out there as well, but we’ve saved them for this article.

 Miscellaneous Astrophotography Gear